averyrijos/Optimized_GNN/substrate_p_vs_np.md

 ---

-*This computational example demonstrates how generative substrate principles can be instantiated in Python, providing empirical support for the theoretical framework discussed in this document.*

 ### 4.2 Natural Proofs Barrier

 **Classical Problem**: Razborov and Rudich showed that "natural proofs"—a class of combinatorial techniques for proving circuit lower bounds—cannot separate $P$ from $NP$ under standard cryptographic assumptions.
 Natural proofs are characterized by constructivity and largeness, properties that make them susceptible to cryptanalytic attacks.